henrylao/Flickster/README.md

 - [ ] Implement deep scroll past the given 20 movies.
 - [ ] Allow user to view details of the movie including ratings, genre and popularity in a seperate view.
 - [ ] Create feature for viewing video trailers in both portrait or landscape mode.
+- [ ] Create a feature for user account(basic info) and storing movies of interest
 ### App Walkthough GIF
 `TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
 Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)